-Whether you’ve fallen in love with the Korean men that croon K-pop songs and star in Korean dramas or if you’ve met somebody while you’re visiting Korea that you’ve become quite smitten with, you’re probably wondering what you should do to make dating a Korean guy a reality for you.
+Dating a Korean guy must be a fascinating idea for you for different reasons.
+You’ve probably fallen in love with the South Korean guys that croon K-pop songs and star in a K drama.
+Or perhaps, you’ve met somebody while you’re visiting South Korea that you’ve become quite smitten with.

-Disclaimer: Of course, all men are different, and while these tips will help you with a majority of the Korean gentlemen you meet abroad, make sure you use your gut, too.
+We’ve listed several things to take note of on how to get a Korean boyfriend or if you’re currently dating a Korean guy.
+However, just a quick disclaimer, all men are different, the same goes for South Korean guys.
+While these tips will help you with most of the gentlemen you encounter abroad, make sure you use your gut, too.
 You know your situation better than we do!

-If you’re spending time in Korea in the near future and you’re interested in dating while you’re there, be warned: just because Korean men are not asking you out does NOT mean that they’re not interested.
+If you’re spending time in South Korea soon, you will definitely meet Korean men.
+If you’re interested in dating while you’re there, be warned: just because South Koreans are not asking you out does NOT mean that they’re not interested.

-Dating culture in Korea is a little bit different than many other countries when it comes to the early stages of dating.
-For example, in the dating culture of most Western countries, a guy will approach their potential date when they’re interested and strike up a conversation, even if the person is a stranger.
+The culture in South Korea is a little bit different than in many other countries in the early stages of dating.
+In the culture of most Western countries, a guy will approach their potential date when they’re interested and strike up a conversation, even if the person is a stranger.

 Get ready to be glued to your phone